tctco/STCS/README.md

 We thank OpenMMLab, idTracker.ai, DeepLabCut, SLEAP, TRex/TGrab, SeBA... (there are too many) team for developing wonderful opensource software!

-I also thank Professor Li Hao for providing generous help and Ph.D Lai Chuan for providing his experiment videos.
+I also thank Professor Li Hao for providing generous help and Ph.D.
+Lai Chuan for providing his experiment videos.

-> Please note that any commercial use for this project is not allowed.
+> Please note that the use of this project for commercial purposes is prohibited.
+If you have such a requirement, please contact the corresponding author.